Market Risk Management

 Risk management

-Focus on product development is one of HEXPOL’s operation strategies in order to maintain long-term profitability and sustainable competitiveness.
+Focusing on product development is one of HEXPOL’s operational strategies to maintain long-term profitability and sustainable competitiveness.
 The Group possesses in-depth and wide-ranging polymer and applications expertise.
-Most of the plants are relatively new and well-invested with high technology level.
-Overall, approximately five percent of HEXPOL Compounding’s employees are engaged in development work and many of them are highly qualified engineers.
+Most of the plants are relatively new and wellinvested with a high level of technology.
+Overall, approximately 5 percent of HEXPOL Compounding’s employees are engaged in development work, and many of them are highly qualified engineers.

 Risk - Acquisitions and integration

 The completion of acquisitions also entails risks.
-In addition to the company specific risks, the acquired company’s relations with customers, suppliers and key individuals could be affected negatively.
-There is also a risk that integration processes could prove more costly or take more time than estimated and that anticipated synergies in full or in part fail to materialize.
+In addition to the company-specific risks, the acquired company’s relations with customers, suppliers and key individuals could be adversely affected.
+There is also a risk that integration processes could prove more costly or take more time than estimated and that anticipated synergies in full or in part will fail to materialize.

 Risk management

-HEXPOL evaluate a large number of companies to find acquisitions that can strengthen the Group’s product portfolio or geographical position, and that supports the Group’s strategic plan.
-An analysis of the entire company, a so-called due diligence is done to assess any potential risks before decision is taken.
-HEXPOL has a strong balance sheet that provides a financial platform for future acquisitions.
+HEXPOL evaluates a large number of companies to find acquisitions that can strengthen the Group’s product portfolio or geographic position, and that supports the Group’s strategic plan.
+An analysis of the entire company, known as due diligence, is done to assess any potential risks before a decision is taken.
+HEXPOL has a strong balance sheet, providing a financial platform for future acquisitions.

 Based on extensive experience of acquisitions and integrations of these, combined with clear strategies and objectives, HEXPOL has good potential to successfully continue the active acquisition strategy.